jamesturner-dev/front-end.us/README.md

 - Add tests
 - Add documentation
 - Fix the current page in the menu?
+- 99% or better Lighthouse score ( so close !)

 ### License
 Copyright 2023 [James Turner Dev](https://james-turner.dev)